-An odd quirk in California’s bankruptcy exemptions was eliminated when the exclusion for pain and suffering damages was deleted.
+An odd quirk in California’s bankruptcy exemptions was eliminated when the exclusion for pain and suffering damages was deleted by the legislature.

 Before January, 2013, someone filing bankruptcy could exempt money recovered for a personal injury up to $17,425.
 But no part of any recovery for pain and suffering associated with that injury was exempt.